 Online articles highlighted women’s safety issues, and news outlets stressed the need for female travelers to cover up.
 Be the people or the culture, my parents and friends all shared similar views Turkey’s conservative nature.
 Of course, I’m not saying that one should forgo all forms of safety measures while traveling.
 In fact, as a solo female traveler, I often take a number of precautions.

-But the Turkey I experienced was just not that dangerous.
+But after two months teaching in and backpacking across the country, I can say that the Turkey I experienced was completely the opposite of these tales.
 In Alanya, many won’t even bat an eye to tourists wandering the streets in their two pieced bikinis!